marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

   <figcaption>Sunrise inside the tent.</figcaption>
 </figure>

 I was greeted by a warm golden glow when I opened the tent door.
-The tall yellow grass was as if it was on fire.
-The valleys had collected blankets of mist over the night.
+The tall yellow grass almost looked as if it was on fire.
+The valleys had been blanketed by mist over the night.

 <figure>
   <img src="sunrise-from-campsite.jpg" alt="Sunrise at the campsite overlooking a misty valley.">
   <figcaption>Sunrise at the campsite overlooking a misty valley.</figcaption>
 </figure>

-I didn't have enough water to make breakfast at camp, so I planned to quickly pack up and have breakfast at the first water source instead.
-I ended up walking all the way to Tule Pond before stopping for breakfast because I missed the trail junction to Wasno Pond and wasn't hungry enough to backtrack.
+I didn't have enough water to make breakfast at camp, so the plan was to quickly pack up and have breakfast at the first water source instead.
+I ended up walking all the way to Tule Pond before stopping because I missed the trail junction to Wasno Pond and wasn't hungry enough to backtrack.

 I gathered water at the stream before Tule pond and then continued for a few hundred yards to find a place where I could sit in the morning sun and look at the pond.

-I was in no hurry, so I probably spent 45 minutes drinking my morning coffee and looking at turtles swimming around in the pond.
-Just as I was getting ready to leave I met the first person in over 20h.
-It's incredible how much solitude you can find so close to a 10 million person metropolitan area.
+I was in no hurry, so I probably spent close to an hour drinking my morning coffee and looking at turtles swimming around in the pond.
+Just as I was getting ready to leave I met the first other hiker in over 20 hours.
+It's incredible how much solitude you can find so close to a 7 million person metropolitan area.

 <figure>
   <img src="tick-alley.jpg" alt="Tick Alley.">
   <figcaption>Tick Alley.</figcaption>
 </figure>

-After the breakfast, I had one last climb to do before the steep descent back down to Hunting Hollow.
+After the breakfast, I had one last climb to do before starting the steep descent back down to Hunting Hollow.
 Much of the trail went through thigh-high grass.
-It seems like the Permethrin worked.
+The Permethrin worked.
 I only saw two ticks on me on the entire trip.

 > Switchbacks are for losers.\
 > – Henry Coe trail designer, probably